 4. Inspect the door, verify that nuts and bolts are tight, and lubricate the springs with silicone lubricants.
 Better yet, call in the pros for annual maintenance or if you notice anything in need of repair.

-5. Test the safety features by placing a 2×4 board flat under the garage door and activate the opener.
-If the door does not stop before hitting the board and then reverse itself, adjust the down limit screw and retest.
+5. Test the safety features by placing a 2×4 board flat under the garage door and activating the opener.
+If the door does not stop before hitting the board and then reverses itself, adjust the down limit screw and retest.
 Call for service if you’re not successful in making this feature work consistently.

 6. Make sure your door operates smoothly without hanging up and stays in a partly open position.
 If it doesn’t, your door can be off balance or off track.
 This is not the place to flex your DIY muscles; call for professional service to make sure safety and accuracy are in place.